Primary age-related tauopathy: Relationship to Alzheimer's disease

-Genes
+Genetics

 PART has been associated with microtubule association tau protein (MAPT) H1 haplotype and no association has been seen with APOE ε4, a gene strongly linked to AD.
-Thus another piece of evidence in favor of PART being a novel discovery.
+Thus another piece of evidence supporting the hypothesis that PART represents a novel diagnostic category.
 Also transformation as a result of tau mutation into isoforms (3R and 4R) on chromosome 17 has been linked to Parkinson and frontotemporal dementia.
 Transformation in tau gene on chromosome 17 can be linked to PART due to the fact that the tau protein analyzed from PART NFTs consist of 3R and 4R isoforms.
 MAPT gene results in different tau protein isoforms due to splicing patterns of exon 10.

 Pathophysiology

 MRI, immunoblot and immunofluorescence tools have allowed researchers to identify and observe tau protein aggregation both intra and intercellullary as well as their interaction with other proteins.
 Immunohistochemistry of brain autopsy of PART cases reveal that NFT's appear in the hippocampus area which is involved in memory formation.
 Also development of specific tau tracers allows for positron emission tomography (PET) imaging allowing for both intracellular and extracellular observation of tau protein behaviours.

 Owing to these imaging and staining advancements, tau has been identified to be associated with microtubules in neuron cells.
 Tau protein stabilize the microtubules and are involved in fast dendrite growth, retrograde and antegrade transport intracellularly and neuron maintenance.